formkit/docs-content/plugins/multi-step.md

 If you want to add a custom action such as a form submit to a `multi-step` — useful if you're using the `multi-step` as your whole form — you can do so by overriding the `stepNext` slot on the desired step.
 In this case we'll add a `submit` input to the last step in our `multi-step` input to submit the form.

+The `stepNext` and `stepPrevious` sections have access to the `incrementStep` handler — which returns a callable function — to enable programatic navigation.

 <example
 name="Customizing step actions"
 :file="[